-Food in poor condition ?: Walmart and Carrefour use blockchain technology so you know what you buy
+Enough of the spoiled food: Walmart and Carrefour add blockchain so you know what you eat

 A few months ago, several supermarkets in Argentina had to remove from their gondolas a series of frozen products that the ANMAT prohibited because it contained a highly dangerous bacteria.